erich666/NormalTextureProcessor/README.md

 ![Comparison of clearcoat_normal.png, original vs. cleaned](readme_clearcoat_diff.png "Comparison of clearcoat_normal.png, original vs. cleaned")

-In this example, from [glTF-sample-models](https://github.com/KhronosGroup/glTF-Sample-Models/blob/main/2.0/ClearcoatWicker/glTF/clearcoat_normal.png), you can see that the more curved areas are far off.
+In this example, from [glTF-sample-assets](https://github.com/KhronosGroup/glTF-Sample-Assets/blob/main/Models/ClearcoatWicker/glTF/clearcoat_normal.png), you can see that the more curved areas are far off.
 For example, texel X:155, Y:48 has an RGB value of (100,145,240).
 This gives an XYZ normal of (-0.216,0.137,0.882), which has a normal length of 0.918, well short of 1.0.
 Assuming X and Y are valid and the blue channel was formed incorrectly, we recompute Z as 0.967 to make a normal of length 1.0, which translates to a blue value of 251.

 Does it matter?
-Using the original vs. corrected clearcoat_normal.png with the other files in the [ClearcoatWicker](https://github.com/KhronosGroup/glTF-Sample-Models/tree/main/2.0/ClearcoatWicker/glTF) test directory, using Don McCurdy's (excellent) [glTF Viewer](https://gltf-viewer.donmccurdy.com/), we get these two renderings, diff'ed:
+Using the original vs. corrected clearcoat_normal.png with the other files in the [ClearcoatWicker](https://github.com/KhronosGroup/glTF-Sample-Assets/tree/main/Models/ClearcoatWicker/glTF) test directory, using Don McCurdy's (excellent) [glTF Viewer](https://gltf-viewer.donmccurdy.com/), we get these two renderings, diff'ed:

 ![ClearcoatWicker, original vs. normalization corrected](readme_wicker_render_diff.png "ClearcoatWicker, original vs. normalization corrected")

 Visually the changes are subtle.
 In the middle along the vertical seam the white highlight shapes are different.
-In the grooves along the seam at the very bottom the original image has darker ones.
+In the indentations along the seam at the very bottom, the original image has darker ones.

-In other tests, such as the [StainedGlassLamp](https://github.com/KhronosGroup/glTF-Sample-Models/tree/main/2.0/StainedGlassLamp), where the goal is to accurately capture the real-world model, fixing the four normals textures for this model also results in slightly different renderings:
+In other tests, such as the [StainedGlassLamp](https://github.com/KhronosGroup/glTF-Sample-Assets/tree/main/Models/StainedGlassLamp), where the goal is to accurately capture the real-world model, fixing the four normals textures for this model also results in slightly different renderings:

 ![StainedGlassLamp, original vs. normalization corrected](readme_lamp_render_diff.png "StainedGlassLamp, original vs. normalization corrected")